-- Audit and Risk Committee which provides assurance and recommendations to the Trust on the effectiveness of its governance, internal control and risk management framework - Investment Committee which provides oversight and assurance for the Trust in respect of the investment and other commercial activities of the Trust.
-The committee also manages the ongoing relationship with the Protector (see chapter 18) - Remuneration Committee which determines and agrees with the Board of Trustees the remuneration and pension provision of the Executive Directors, keeps under review the appropriateness and relevance of remuneration policy, and oversees any major changes to employee benefit structures - Infrastructure Committee which provides oversight, assurance and expert advice in relation to the Trust's major asset improvement programme and considers issues of delivery and risk, together with questions of economy and efficiency
+- Audit and Risk Committee which provides assurance and recommendations to the Trust on the effectiveness of its governance, internal control, and risk management framework. - Investment Committee which provides oversight and assurance for the Trust in respect of the investment and other commercial activities of the Trust. - Remuneration Committee which determines and agrees with the Board of Trustees the remuneration and pension provision of the Executive Directors, keeps under review the appropriateness and relevance of remuneration policy, and oversees any major changes to employee benefit structures. - Infrastructure Committee which provides oversight, assurance, and expert advice in relation to the Trust's major asset improvement programme and considers issues of delivery and risk, together with questions of economy and efficiency.